 More and more homeowners are discovering that vented crawlspaces can present all kinds of very serious problems.
 Vented crawlspaces are the perfect breeding ground for everything from mold, mildew, rot, and decay, to termites, rodents and reptiles.
-The fact is, a damp and must crawlspace is not only uncomfortable and unsightly, but also unsafe and unhealthy.
-To add, it may be costing you a lot more money.
+The fact is, a damp and musty crawlspace is not only uncomfortable and unsightly, but also unsafe and unhealthy.
+In addition, it may be costing you a lot more money.

 Mold and Your Health

 Since your home continually draws in air from the crawlspace and circulates it throughout your living area, you and your family are breathing in its potentially harmful effects day in and day out.
 As a result, your health could be seriously compromised.
 Typical symptoms resulting from mold exposure include everything from respiratory problems and nasal and sinus congestion, to skin, eye, nose, and throat irritation.
 Some people, including infants and children, pregnant women, and the elderly are at higher risks for adverse health effects.
 Others, like those with chronic lung illnesses, may suffer even more serious effects when exposed to mold.
 Give us a call today and ensure your home is mold free and healthy.

 When any home is constructed over an exposed dirt crawlspace, it’s a recipe for disaster.
 The ground below most homes contains large amounts of moisture – which enters an exposed crawlspace as a water vapor and, in some cases, may even become puddled water.
 When you combine that moisture with the dark and dank conditions of a crawlspace, you have a destructive environment where mold thrives and spreads at an alarming rate across any organic material.
 Rot and decay sets in and eventually leads to structural damage to floor joists and framing as well as other serious and costly problems.